Do you have a habit of reading before bed?

 Avid readers tend to perform better on tests of cognitive functioning than those who don’t regularly read.
 In fact, research published out of Northern Illinois University found that readers test higher in vocabulary and generalized knowledge than non-readers, so a quick read at bedtime can actually make you smarter.

 2. It can mitigate mild mental health concerns

 Feeling depressed or anxious?
 You’re not alone.
 Anxiety and depression are the most commonly reported mental health concerns in the United States.
 While a book is never a fail-safe treatment for a mental health issue, general practitioners in Britain have begun prescribing book reading to patients who suffer from mild to moderate depression and anxiety, and many of these patients report an alleviation of their symptoms as a result.

 3. A bedtime reading ritual can enhance your sleep

 According to the National Sleep Foundation, a relaxing reading ritual can prepare your body for sleep and help your mind separate your sleep time from the stresses of daily living.
 A winding-down ritual can help people fall asleep faster and enjoy a higher quality of sleep throughout the night.

 4. Reading can stave off Alzheimer’s

-Although Alzheimer’s is not a preventable disease, certain habits can help protect the brain’s functioning, and are associated with a lower risk of Alzheimer’s.
-Any activity that stimulates the brain is protective against Alzheimer’s, so the National Institute on Aging suggests that adults read regularly to keep mental functioning strong.
+Although Alzheimer’s is not a preventable disease, certain habits can help protect the brain’s functioning and are associated with a lower risk of Alzheimer’s.
+Any activity that stimulates the brain is protective against Alzheimer’s, so the National Institute on Aging suggests that adults read regularly for fun and to keep mental functioning strong.